CS231n • Convolutional Neural Networks

 -

 One of the most important considerations in CNN design is understanding how the output dimensions change as an image passes through convolutional layers.
-Each convolution depends on three key factors:
+These dimensions depend on three factors:

 - Input size (\(N \times N\)): the width and height of the input image.